jupyterhub/zero-to-jupyterhub-k8s/doc/source/amazon/step-zero-aws-kops.rst

 Procedure:

-1. Create a AIM Role
+1. Create a IAM Role

    This role will be used to give your CI host permission to create and destroy resources on AWS